 The overall goals of our laboratory are to study the molecular mechanisms of neoplastic transformation, differentiation, and altered-growth in human pancreatic, ovarian and prostate tumors.
 Normal cell proliferation is under the intrinsic control of growth-promoting proto-oncogenes and growth-constraining anti-oncogenes.

-We cloned the full-length MUC4 cDNA (28 Kb) from human pancreatic tumor cDNA libraries and established its complete genomic organization (25 exons/introns over 100 kb) and expression profiles (Figure 1).
+Specifically, we are defining multifaceted roles of tumor-associated antigens (MUC4 and PD2/hPaf1) in the pathogenesis of pancreatic, breast, ovarian and prostate cancers.We cloned the full-length MUC4 cDNA (28 Kb) from human pancreatic tumor cDNA libraries and established its complete genomic organization (25 exons/introns over 100 kb) and expression profiles (Figure 1).
 Our studies have demonstrated the specific and differential expression of MUC4 in many cancers compared to normal tissues.
 Furthermore, using a MUC4-specific MAb generated in our laboratory, we showed that de novo expression of MUC4 is observed in precancerous pancreatic intraepithelial neoplasias (PanINs) and its expression increases progressively with the development of PC.
 These results were further confirmed in collaboration with investigators at University of California at San Francisco and University of Alabama.
 Notably, the overexpression of MUC4 is also associated with a poor prognosis for patients with PC.
 In multiple in-vitro and in-vivo studies, we have shown that the aberrant expression of MUC4 in PC results from diverse regulatory mechanisms.